Tom Harris is injured in a high school football game and ends up in the hospital.

 That made Tom laugh.
 “Easy for you to say!” he retorted.

 Tanner watched as Carl rolled the gurney through a double-wide door into a room that contained some very large equipment which was blocked from view by a wall.
-Tanner stepped up to the reception desk.
+After the door closed, Tanner stepped up to the reception desk.

 “Excuse me, where’s the cafeteria?”
 He noticed the name on her badge: Jenny.